-The legal saga of former Sandusky County Sheriff Kyle Overmyer started with him being indicted on 43 charges, including 38 felonies, mostly drug and theft related.
-It ended with a disgraced man with a rumored drug problem sentenced to four years in jail, stripped of his badge, a convicted felon.
+The legal problems of former Sandusky County Sheriff Kyle Overmyer started with him being indicted on 43 charges, including 38 felonies, mostly drug and theft related.
+His story ended with a disgraced man with a rumored drug problem sentenced to four years in jail, stripped of his badge, a convicted felon.

-During all court proceedings, Photojournalist Molly Corfman captured full-length videos with multiple camera angles and photo galleries.
+During all court proceedings, Photojournalist Molly Corfman captured full-length videos with multiple camera angles.

 Sheriff Overmyer arraigned on drug charges

 Attorney’s reaction :12